bshmueli/SPIRS/README.md

  Use this repository to download SPIRS.
 The repository includes the following data files:

-  * `SPIRS-sarcastic-ids.csv` - sarcastic tweets ("positive" samples)
+  * `SPIRS-sarcastic-ids.csv` - sarcastic tweets (15000 "positive" samples)
-  * `SPIRS-non-sarcastic-ids.csv` - non-sarcastic tweets ("negative" samples)
+  * `SPIRS-non-sarcastic-ids.csv` - non-sarcastic tweets (15000 "negative" samples)

 To comply with Twitter's privacy policy, the dataset files include only the tweet IDs.

-Each file includes the tweet IDs of 15000 tweets.
-Addition fields in each record include the author sequence, sarcasm perspective, and tweet IDs for the cue, oblivious, and eliciting tweets.
-More information is available in the reactive supervision paper.
+Addition fields for each sarcastic tweet include the sarcasm perspective (intended/perceived), author sequence, and context tweet IDs (cue, oblivious, and eliciting tweets).
+Additional information is available in the reactive supervision paper.

 To fetch the tweet texts, follow these steps: